alexclassroom/loggedin/docs/general/updating-plugin.md

 Following either of these two update methods ensures you will not lose your plugin's configuration settings.
 These methods are applicable to all plugins.

-> [!Note]
+::: info Note
-> `your-plugin-name` is a sample name.
+`your-plugin-name` is a sample name.
 Don't forget to use your plugin's actual name instead.

-::: box
-This is a box.
 :::